hperrin/tunnelgram/README.md

 How is Tunnelgram able to show all your messages on multiple clients just like a regular messaging app if it's all end to end encrypted?

-It uses the **Tunnelwire Encryption Scheme**.
-I invented this scheme in 2013, and Tunnelgram is the first application to use it.
+It uses the **Tunnelwire Encryption Scheme**!
+I developed this scheme in 2013, and Tunnelgram is the first application to use it.

-The Tunnelwire Encryption Scheme has some requirements that can't be met by other messengers.
+The Tunnelwire Encryption Scheme has a couple key requirements that secure your data.

 1. The server must never know your password.
 2. The server must never know your private key.